berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

   *

 * Utility to combine JS files into a single output to allow individual editing but static serving.
 Then break the mforms  into separate widget .js files to make it easier to edit.

+* ProvDemo:  A easy way to return to search screen where no tabs are visitble.

 * ProvDemo: **Update CSS to match mockup**.
 Update stylesheets to reflect those provided by MarkBo at least for the dental samples.